Earth Month 2025 Schedule of Events

 Saturday, April 26 | 8:30 AM | The New River | Hosted by Outdoor Pursuits in partnership with RiverGirl Fishing Company

 Join Outdoor Pursuits leaders and the amazing staff of RiverGirl Fishing Company on the final Saturday of the spring 2025 semester!
-Come celebrate Earth Day as we work with this amazing local company to remove trash and debris from the beautiful and scenic New River, which was unfortunately highly impacted by Hurricane Helene.
+Come celebrate Earth Day with an amazing local company to remove trash and debris from the beautiful and scenic New River, which was unfortunately highly impacted by Hurricane Helene.
 This trip is an incredible opportunity to give back to a local community, spend time outside, and soak in the spring sun before heading home for the summer.
 All transportation, food, and any necessary gear will be provided.
 Sign up with a friend or just bring yourself!

 20th Piedmont Earth Day Fair